Frequently Asked Questions (FAQs)

 Is my student a good fit for independent study?

 Independent study is an optional alternative instructional setting for students whose needs may be best met through study outside of the regular classroom setting.
 Participating in independent study is voluntary.
-To learn more about the ideal independent study student, please click on either of the following:
+To learn more about the ideal independent study student, please click: Middle/High school student

 Is there a deadline for enrollment?

-Students may elect to participate in RAEC K-12 Independent Study at any time.
+Students may elect to participate in RAEC 7-12 Independent Study or RVC at any time.

 How do I enroll my student?

-Existing RUSD Students: Students in grades K-12 who wish to enroll in Independent Study through RAEC should call RAEC @ (916) 632-3195.
+Existing RUSD Students: Students in grades 7-12 who wish to enroll in Independent Study through RAEC should call (916) 632-3195.
 Students already enrolled in RUSD who wish to enroll in RVC (grades 1-6 only) should complete this Interest Form.
 Someone will contact you with the next steps.
-(Note: Currently, student enrollment in RVC has been reached and is closed at this time.
-Students in grades K-6 interested in Independent Study may participate in RAEC.
-You may also choose to join the RVC waitlist by clicking the interest form.)

 New RUSD Students (living within RUSD boundary): New to RUSD students should register for RUSD at www.rocklinusd.org/Parents/Registration.
 You will be prompted to select your residence school.
 Once you have completed your registration for your residence school, complete the “Existing RUSD Students” instructions above.